 - Golf Courses for every skill set.
 From easy to championship.

-Within thirty minutes from the Inn:
+Within thirty to forty minutes from the Inn:

 - Auburn, IN - Auburn Cord Duesenberg Museum featuring an exhibit of more than 100 unique classical automobiles, plus a small theater presentation

 - Also in Auburn a World War II museum, just off of I-69 - don’t miss Kruse auction Labor Day weekend